SparkleNetworks/LinkedInNET/README.md

 Sparkle.LinkedInNET will help you query the LinkedIn API :)

 By using the LinkedIn APIs you agree to the [LinkedIn APIs Terms of Use](https://developer.linkedin.com/documents/linkedin-apis-terms-use).
 This project is released under the LGPL v3 license.
+This is NOT an official client library.

 Motivation
 ------------